Opening a business in Belize can be both surprisingly easy and comically frustrating.

 Mat and Margie moved to Belize several years ago and spotted a niche that became lucrative…

-Mat and Margie also noticed that many expats didn’t own vehicles but would rent them for short-term trips to take visitors sightseeing or when their own vehicle was in for repairs.
+Mat and Margie also noticed that many expats didn’t own cars but would rent them for short-term trips to take visitors sightseeing or when their own car was in for repairs.

-The couple decided to offer their spare vehicle as a low-cost rental (US$40 to US$50 per day) to those they knew and trusted wouldn’t abuse their vehicle.
+The couple decided to offer their spare car as a low-cost rental (US$40 to US$50 per day) to those they knew and trusted wouldn’t abuse it.

-It soon became apparent that there was a demand for this service and they bought and imported more vehicles to meet the growing market.
+It soon became apparent that there was a demand for this service, and they bought and imported more cars to meet the growing market.

 Alex moved to Belize with her fiancée in their early 20s and tried several different businesses before settling on a model that suited them.